About Calhoun County

 Economy & Demographics

 Calhoun County's economy is predominantly rural and based on natural resource industries, agriculture, and small-scale manufacturing.
-Timber and forestry operations represent the largest economic sector, with extensive pine plantations and hardwood forests covering much of the county's 632 square miles.
+Timber and forestry operations represent the largest economic sector, with extensive pine plantations and hardwood forests covering much of Calhoun County's 632 square miles.
 Major forestry companies and private landowners manage timberland for pulpwood, sawtimber, and other forest products.
 Agriculture includes cattle ranching, hay production, and some row crop farming, though farming has declined from historical levels.

 - The Ouachita River provides some recreational tourism opportunities, particularly at Moro Bay State Park, which supports a modest hospitality sector.

 Manufacturing employment is minimal, with most residents working in natural resources, local government, education, healthcare, or commuting to employment centers in Hot Springs, Camden, or El Dorado.
 Unemployment rates in Calhoun County typically track above state averages, ranging from 5-7% in recent years, with seasonal variation related to forestry and agriculture cycles.
-The county has experienced decades of population decline as younger residents migrate to urban areas for employment.
+Calhoun County has experienced decades of population decline as younger residents migrate to urban areas for employment.

 Recent economic development efforts have focused on broadband expansion, tourism promotion along the Ouachita River, and supporting existing small businesses rather than large-scale industrial recruitment.